multiverse-os/cli/DEV.md

 a standard way to allow users to input data, like selections from a list, validations and so on.
 This will be required to use this to make the Multiverse OS CLI installer

+Lastly shell functionality.

+Daemonization/service, PID and other things like this will likely remain separate.